Zuppa Inglese, a Lighter Version of an Italian Classic for Feast of the Seven Fishes

 Zuppa Inglese is made with Marsala wine soaked biscuits/cookies which are layered with plain and chocolate custard fillings.
 When left in the fridge overnight, the biscuits become a soft, almost cake-like layer, and the combination is truly top-notch for such a simple dessert!

 My family’s version of this dessert is made with crema pasticcera, which is a custard-like pudding (made with flour) used for filling many Italian desserts.
 Half of the crema is plain, and the other half is flavored with chocolate.
-However, I am not a fan of crema pasticcera (most likely because I grew up eating Bird’s custard), as the Italian version of custard is much too thick and heavy for my taste.
+However, I have the recipe for pistachio crema pasticcera, so you could even use this!

-This is why I’ve made this dessert with a lighter filling.
-My mother used Nutella, instead of chocolate, the last time she made Zuppa Inglese and raved about it, so I added Nutella into the whipped cream).
+However, I’ve taken liberty in making this dessert with a lighter filling.
+My mother used Nutella instead of chocolate the last time she made zuppa Inglese and raved about it, so I also added Nutella into the whipped cream.

 Can you make Zuppa Inglese in Advance?

-Not only CAN you make it in advance, you NEED to make it in advance!
+Not only CAN you make it in advance, you NEED to make it in advance, just like tiramisù!
 The biscuits need time to soak up the marsala, so a few hours in the fridge is the minimum time it needs before it’s served.

 Can you Freeze Zuppa Inglese?